What is CryoSat?

 A: In order to accurately measure the position of the satellite, CryoSat carries some additional specific equipment:

 The Doppler Orbit and Radio-positioning Integration by Satellite (DORIS) radio receiver detects and measures the Doppler shift of signals broadcast from a network of over 50 radio beacons spread around the world.

 A small laser retro-reflector reflects light back in exactly the direction it came from.
 A global network of laser tracking stations fire short laser pulses at CryoSat and record the time interval before the pulse is reflected back.
 This provides independent reference measurements of CryoSat's position.

 The International Laser Ranging Service (ILRS) provides tracking from its global network of laser ranging stations to support the project.

 Q: What orbit does CryoSat use?

-A: CryoSat will orbit at an unusually high inclination, of about 92 degrees.
-The orbit is not sun-synchronous and consequently the orbital plane will rotate with respect to the sun direction, at an altitude of 717 kilometres.
+A: CryoSat orbits at an unusually high inclination, of about 92 degrees.
+The orbit is not sun-synchronous and consequently the orbital plane rotates with respect to the sun direction, at an altitude of 717 kilometres.